Firewall Security Basics Overview: Concepts, Types, and Key Facts

 Keeping Systems Updated

-Educating Users About Safe Practices
+Educating Users on Safe Practices

 Conclusion